How to Pick the Best Laptop Bag for Professionals

 If you’re like me and thinking about purchasing a backpack for work, here are my tips for finding the right bag for you.

-Why a Business Backpack Is a Better Choice Than a Messenger Bag
+Why a Business Backpack Is Better Than a Messenger Bag

 I’ll preface this section by stating that I have used both a backpack and a messenger bag for work.
 And as I have mentioned before, I used a messenger bag all throughout college and at the beginning of my professional career.
 Although the messenger looked cool, I will gladly choose my computer bag any day.